TrildaDevCenter-Android/trildadevcenter-docker-android/README.md

 docker build -t pplaquette/trildadevcenter-android:preview .

-for each folder with the correct tag tag here is preview
+for each folder

+the tag here is preview

 ## fix errors